NCAR/climate-primer-water/doc/ch3_baselines.rst

-Climate-sensitive terrestrial water-related research and impact studies can take many forms, often examining very specific, localized phenomena (e.g. climate impacts on seasonal lake mixing).
+Climate-sensitive terrestrial water-related research and impact studies can take many forms, often examining very specific, localized phenomena (e.g.,climate impacts on seasonal lake mixing).
 The intent of this section is to offer guidance on data sources of larger spatial-scale atmospheric flux terms that can provide what are termed hydrologic cycle “forcings” to more localized impact models, divided in the context of this chapter into precipitation and components of evapotranspiration.